-The Knowsley Strategic Housing Land Availability Assessment (or 'SHLAA') was updated in 2016 and work is currently underway to refresh it.
-The SHLAA estimates that there is currently land identified and available for 8,758 homes across the borough, of which 4,409 could be built within the first five years since the update.
+The Knowsley Strategic Housing Land Availability Assessment (or 'SHLAA') was updated in 2016 and a SHLAA is scheduled for 2022-23.
+The current SHLAA estimates that there is land identified and available for 8,758 homes across the borough, of which 4,409 ("risk assessed") could be built within the first five years since the update.